alphagov/paas-tech-docs/source/documentation/deploying_services/postgresql.md

 ### Add or remove extensions for a Postgresql service instance

-GOV.UK PaaS supports and enables the following extensions by default:
+The following extensions are always enabled for Postgresql service instances:

 <div style="height:1px;font-size:1px;">&nbsp;</div>